0xf17/ach2019/README.md

 ## Assessment
 Following are assessment criteria for this studio.

-A1 is considered as the progress of assignment by end of the 3rd week (30% weight),

-A2 as the progress of assignment by end of 4th week (30% weight), and

-A3 as the final paper assignment by the end of 5th week (40% weight).

 Each of your assignment will be assessed on following capabilities and dimensions of practice.